yannisw/code-journal/README.md

   <br>
   I left off a year ago, where I was four weeks into the cs50 course.
   <br>
-  I started to take the free udemy course <a href="https://www.udemy.com/build-your-first-website-in-1-week/">Build Your First Website in   1 Week with HTML5 and CSS3</a>.
+  I started to with the free udemy course <a href="https://www.udemy.com/build-your-first-website-in-1-week/">Build Your First Website in   1 Week with HTML5 and CSS3</a>.
   <br>
   I also started to follow <a href="https://hackernoon.com/learn-to-code-in-2018-get-hired-and-have-fun-along-the-way-b338247eed6a">Andrei Neagoie's guide</a> on learning to program.
 </p>